 We speak out about our own experiences to help others understand how the Scottish legal system fails too many victims who report sexual offences, including the way that Scots law effectively protects offenders from prosecution, the low rate of convictions, and how often sentencing fails to reflect the fact that these are serious crimes which often have life-changing consequences for the victim.
-We engage with politicians of all parties, the legal establishment and a number of other organisations to promote the interests of victims and survivors and raise awareness of the need for reform.
+We engage with politicians of all parties, members of the legal establishment and a number of other organisations to promote the interests of victims and survivors and to raise awareness of the need for reform.

 Check out this great video

 We began our campaign with two key aims: Firstly, to raise awareness of how the law in Scotland fails the vast majority of victims of serious sexual offences by making it extremely difficult to prosecute sex offenders; and secondly, to try to speak on behalf of those survivors who are unable to speak for themselves.

 Since we launched our campaign in 2018 we’ve been contacted by many other survivors who want to share their experiences with us, and to offer their support.
 As a result we’ve heard stories from all over Scotland and from people of all ages and backgrounds, and it has really brought home to us how common the experiences of rape, sexual assault and childhood sexual abuse truly are.